opendatacube/datacube-core/docs/source/config.rst

 name
-    Name of the storage mapping.
-Must be unique.
+    Name of the storage type.
+It's used as a human-readable identifer.
+Must be unique and consist of alphanumeric characters and/or underscores.

 description
-    Description of the storage mapping.
+    A human-readable description of the storage type.

 location_name
     Name of the location where the storage units go.
 See `Runtime Config`_.